-He combines his work in the quartet with a love for and dedication to teaching.
-He is Head of Strings at Westminster School, teaches at Sevenoaks School.
-He also teaches privately, and coaches chamber music at the Royal College of Music.
+Robin combines his work in the quartet with a love for and dedication to teaching.
+He is Head of Strings at Westminster School, teaches at Sevenoaks School and privately, and coaches chamber music at the Royal College of Music.
 He is indebted to Ellen Solomon, whose beautiful Sacconi viola of 1934 he is privileged to play, and Simon Rowland-Jones, whose guidance over the last few years has been invaluable.